 How Does an Air Purifier Work?

 An air purifier improves the air in a room by using filters to clean it.
-It has a HEPA filter that captures nearly all tiny harmful particles like dust and pollen, being 99.7% effective.
-It also uses charcoal filters to remove gases and odors.
+What do air purifiers do?
+They have HEPA filters that capture nearly all tiny harmful particles like dust and pollen, being 99.7% effective.
+They also use charcoal filters to remove gases and odors.
 The machine pulls air in, cleans it with these filters, and then sends fresh air back out.
 However, they don’t remove viruses or gases well.
 Viruses are often too small, and gases need different methods to clean from the air.

 The EPA says air purifiers help but should be used with other methods like good ventilation and source control for best air quality.